-Besides direct effects from the disease, other factors that frequently affect people with Crohn's disease — pain, anxiety, depression, difficulty sleeping — also contribute to feelings of fatigue.
+Besides direct effects from the disease, other factors that frequently affect people with Crohn's disease — pain, anxiety, depression, difficulty sleeping — also contribute to fatigue.

 What can be done about it?
 Fatigue is a tricky problem with no easy answer.
 Here are a few ideas:

-- Take steps to keep your disease well-controlled.
+- Take steps to keep your disease well controlled.
 People whose disease is in remission have fewer complaints about fatigue.
 Medications that target inflammation help many people feel better, with less fatigue.
-Examples include biologic therapies such as adalimumab (Humira), certolizumab (Cimzia), infliximab (Remicade), and immunomodulators, such as azathioprine (Imuran, Azasan), mercaptopurine (Purixan, Purinethol), methotrexate (Trexall, Rheumatrex).
+Examples include biologic therapies such as adalimumab (Humira), certolizumab (Cimzia), infliximab (Remicade), and immunomodulators, such as azathioprine (Imuran, Azasan), mercaptopurine (Purixan, Purinethol) and methotrexate (Trexall).

 - Talk to your doctor about your medications.
 Certain medications used to treat Crohn's disease, such as corticosteroids (prednisone), can lead to fatigue — either directly or by interfering with sleep.

-- Seek psychological therapy.
+- Seek psychological counseling.
 Consider talking to a doctor or a counselor about ways to manage fatigue and other psychological factors that can impact fatigue, including stress, anxiety and depression.

-To fight fatigue, it's also helpful to include physical activity in your daily routine, eat healthy foods and get adequate sleep.
+To fight fatigue, include physical activity in your daily routine, eat healthy foods, drink plenty of fluids, especially water, and get enough sleep.
 Be sure to share your concerns about fatigue with your doctor so that he or she can help find ways to address this issue.